DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 ```
 #### Get an Answer from the Assistant

-After that, every time the user sends a message, the `onMessageSend` event is triggered to pass the request to the assistant:
+Once complete, each time a user sends a message, the `onMessageSend` event is triggered to pass the request to the assistant:

 ```js
 //...